-In truth, hermit crabs in a fish tank just want to be left alone.
+In truth, hermit crabs want to be left alone.
 They may eat a dead betta that sinks to the tank’s floor but will practically never attack and kill such a tankmate without provocation.

 Will Betta Fish Attack Hermit Crabs?

-This is a concern, as betta fish are likely to attack hermit crabs sooner or later.
+This is a concern, as betta fish will likely attack hermit crabs sooner or later.
 They earned the nickname “fighting fish” for a reason.
 If a betta considers a hermit crab in its way, it’ll attack.

 This lack of fear is admirable, but it’ll cost a betta fish its life when paired with hermit crabs.
 They defend themselves from perceived threats and predators and will emerge victorious from most conflicts.